 - "4.5.1.
 Air Emissions Inventory (AEI).
 The Installation Environmental Element must prepare and periodically update an AEI, using APIMS, for all installation stationary air emission sources in accordance with applicable state or local requirements promulgated per 40 CFR Part 51, Subpart A and current AF AEI guidance from AFCEC/CZ.
-(T-0). - "4.5.1.1.
-Regulatory-required stationary AEIs are completed at the frequency specified by federal, state, and local regulations. - "4.5.1.2.
+(T-0)." - "4.5.1.1.
+Regulatory-required stationary AEIs are completed at the frequency specified by federal, state, and local regulations." - "4.5.1.2.
 Comprehensive stationary AEIs (applicable to all installations, including overseas) include all emissions sources (i.e., both permitted and non-permitted sources).
 The Installation Environmental Element will annually review/validate APIMS to ensure currency of the AEI (i.e., sources and consumption data is representative of the current base conditions).
 (T-1).
 A comprehensive review of all sources and associated consumption data for the AEI will be conducted at least every three years (five years for overseas and remotely located facilities) to accurately reflect current emissions.
-(T-1). - 4.5.1.3.
+(T-1)." - "4.5.1.3.
 Stationary source AEIs include all criteria pollutants, Hazardous Air Pollutants, and greenhouse gases and reflect the installation's current actual and PTE emissions.
-Annual regulatory emissions reports, a subset of the comprehensive AEI, are provided to federal, state and local (including Metropolitan Planning Organization or other regional) regulatory agencies as required.
-Greenhouse gas reporting mandated by E.O.
-13990, is accomplished by SAF/IEE in conjunction with the Annual Energy Management and Resilience reporting process. - 4.5.1.4.
+Annual regulatory emissions reports, a subset of the comprehensive AEI, are provided to federal, state and local (including Metropolitan Planning Organization or other regional) regulatory agencies as required." - "4.5.1.4.
 For installations that exceed the greenhouse gas reporting threshold, the Installation Environmental Element shall accomplish greenhouse gas reporting mandated by 40 CFR Part 98.
 (T-0).
 Recommend other installations within 10% of the greenhouse gas reporting threshold accomplish greenhouse gas estimates in accordance with the nondirective Guide to the Mandatory Greenhouse Gas Reporting Rule and Greenhouse Gas Tailoring Rule, issued by AFCEC/CZ.
 Results will be reported to AFCEC/CZ via APIMS.
-(T-1).
-Greenhouse gas reporting mandated by E.O.
-13834 is accomplished by SAF/IEE in conjunction with the Annual Energy Management and Resilience reporting processes.
+(T-1)."